Honsumal/workday-scheduler/README.md

 - jQuery
 - Moment

-Please ensure that the browser upi are using supports the above APIs.
+Please ensure that the browser you are using supports the above APIs.

 ## Usage
 The site is fully operational.
 Link to deployed webpage: https://honsumal.github.io/workday-scheduler/